jagannathhari/wolfram_ca/README.md

-# Conway's Game of Life
+# Wolfram Cellular Automation

 ## Introduction

-Conway's Game of Life is a classic cellular automaton devised by mathematician John Conway in 1970.
-It is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
-Despite its simple rules, the game can exhibit complex and unpredictable behavior.
+Wolfram Cellular Automata, pioneered by Stephen Wolfram, are a class of simple computational models that consist of a grid of cells, each in one of a finite number of states.
+These cells evolve through discrete time steps according to a set of rules based on the states of neighboring cells.
+Despite their simplicity, Wolfram Cellular Automata can exhibit remarkably complex and interesting behavior.

 ## Build Instructions